• Epichlorohydrin (CAS 106-89-8)

 • Intermediate in glycerin-related and other organic synthesis routes

-• Solvent use in selected resin, gum, cellulose ester, and cellulose ether systems where specified
+• Solvent use in selected resin, gum, cellulose ester, and cellulose ether systems where specific solvency is required

 Packaging